-Originally briefed as a weekend retreat, the energy of the home has enticed the owners to move in permanently.
-Happy holidays!
+Originally briefed as a weekend retreat, the energy and long summer holiday memories have enticed the owners to move in permanently.

 Accompanying the Matakana Bach is the Boat House and Guest House.

 The Boat House provides all the practical spaces that a boat house requires, whilst continuing on the campsite theme from the main house.